-CHOOL: NAME OF PERSON PREPARING REPORT: Check whether you are the: ter (not the target) Check whether you are a: Student-Grade Staff member (spe Parent Administrator Other (s pecify) I. INFORMATION ABOUT INCIDENT: DATE OF INCIDENT: TIME OF INCIDENT List who did the bullying/harassment/hazing Grade List who was the target of bullying/harassment/hazing Grade List Name(s) of witness(es) Grade Indicate the type(s) of harassment/hazing/bullying behavior: Physical (hitting, pushing, poking, kicking, spitting, etc.) Social/Emotional (taunting, mocking, spreading rumors, peer isolation, name e calling etc.) Verbal Threats of Aggression (inflicting harm, revealing personal informatio n, etc.)

-Cyber (email, Facebook, blogs, text messaging, cell phone, etc.)

-Racial (racial or ethnic slurs, jokes, exclusion, etc.)

-Sexual (jokes, verbal innuendos, public embarrassment, labeling, etc.)

-Property (theft, graffiti, defacing or destruction of clothing or personal items, etc.)
+СНОО L: NAN 1E OF PERSON PREPARING REPORT: Chec ek whether you are the: Target of the behavior Repor ter (not the target) Chec ck whether you are a: Student-Grade Staff member (spe ecify role) pecify) I. INI FORMATION ABOUT INCIDENT: DATE OF INCIDENT: TIME OF INCIDENT List who did the bullying/harassment/hazing Grade List who was the target of bullying/harassment/hazing Grade List Name(s) of witness(es) Grade Indic eate the type(s) of harassment/hazing/bullying behavior: Physical (hitting, pushing, poking, kicking, spitting, etc.) Social/Emotional (taunting, mocking, spreading rumors, peer isolation, name e calling etc.) Verbal Threats of Aggression (inflicting harm, revealing personal information n, etc.) Cyber (email, Facebook, blogs, text messaging, cell phone, etc.) Racial (racial or ethnic slurs, jokes, exclusion, etc.) Sexual (jokes, verbal innuendos, public embarrassment, labeling, etc.) Property (theft, graffiti, defacing or destruction of clothing or personal items.)
+Other-Please describe: , etc.) se refer to Catholic Schools Office Policies and Procedures Section 3-1.4.30 (and related Adures related to harassment, hazing and bullying. ppendices) for definitions of and even g the space below and/or on an additional attached sheet, describe in succi t and/or behavior.
+Include the place, time, actions/reaction, and specific la copies written or electronic messages. tify that the above incident(s) are true and reflect to the best of my knowle rate and factual statement of the event(s). edge and recall an ature of Person Filing Report: Cont act Telephone Number(s):